Darin Ruf Player Props: Brewers vs. Reds

-Darin Ruf -- hitting .200 with a double and three walks in his past 10 games -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Brandon Williamson on the mound, on June 2 at 5:10 PM ET.
+After hitting .200 with a double and four walks in his past 10 games, Darin Ruf and the Milwaukee Brewers face the Cincinnati Reds (who will start Graham Ashcraft) at 4:10 PM ET on Saturday.

-He had a hitless showing in his most recent game (0-for-5) against the Blue Jays.
+In his last game he had a hitless performance (0-for-1) against the Reds.

 Darin Ruf Game Info & Props vs. the Reds